VladULazarev/task_manager/README.md

 How it works

+The application was tested on Open Server(local server) and works as a website.

 After starting, you need to log in.
 Click 'Register', and fill in all input fields.
 All input fields are checked for 'bad' characters.
 Email and password are checked for existence in DB.